pythongod-exe/iGaussian/README.md

 Make sure your system has a compatible CUDA toolkit and PyTorch version installed.

+## Prepare data and train the 3DGS model.
+We evaluated our method using the Blender, LLFF, and 360° Scene datasets provided by NeRF and Mip-NeRF 360.
+You can download them from their respective project pages.

+Alternatively, you can build your own Colmap-type dataset following the guidelines of 3D Gaussian Splatting.

+After obtaining the <source path>, train the 3DGS model according to the tutorial of 3D Gaussian Splatting.
+It should have the following directory structure:

+├── <model path>
+│   ├── point_cloud
+│   ├── cameras.json
+│   ├── cfg_args
+│   ├── input.ply

 ## Other Requirements

 - Linux OS is recommended, with NVIDIA GPU support.